builderosft7/bitcoin-donate/README.md

 app available in the Google Play store.
 If you have tried this out under other circumstances please feel free to say as much in the issue queue and I'll update the status here.

+At the moment, there appears to be a strange bug that makes the bubble appear lower than it should, but only when you load the page for the first time, and only in some instances.
+If you can point out why this is happening, I'd appreciate it.